 Big Data Cloud Database & Computing

-The rise of cloud computing and cloud data stores have been a precursor and facilitator to the emergence of big data.
+The rise of big data cloud computing and cloud data stores have been a precursor and facilitator to the emergence of big data.
 Cloud computing is the commodification of computing time and data storage by means of standardized technologies.

 It has significant advantages over traditional physical deployments.
 However, cloud platforms come in several forms and sometimes have to be integrated with traditional architectures.

-This leads to a dilemma for decision makers in charge of big data projects.
+This leads to a dilemma for decision makers in charge of big data in the cloud projects.
 How and which cloud computing is the optimal choice for their computing needs, especially if it is a big data project?
 These projects regularly exhibit unpredictable, bursting, or immense computing power and storage needs.
 At the same time business stakeholders expect swift, inexpensive, and dependable products and project outcomes.
 This article introduces cloud computing and cloud storage, the core cloud architectures, and discusses what to look for and how to get started with cloud computing.

 A decade ago an IT project or start-up that needed reliable and Internet connected computing resources had to rent or place physical hardware in one or several data centers.
 Today, anyone can rent computing time and storage of any size.
 The range starts with virtual machines barely powerful enough to serve web pages to the equivalent of a small supercomputer.
 Cloud services are mostly pay-as-you-go, which means for a few hundred dollars anyone can enjoy a few hours of supercomputer power.
 At the same time cloud services and resources are globally distributed.
 This setup ensures a high availability and durability unattainable by most but the largest organizations.

 The cloud computing space has been dominated by Amazon Web Services until recently.
 Increasingly serious alternatives are emerging like Google Cloud Platform, Microsoft Azure, Rackspace, or Qubole to name only a few.
 Importantly for customers a struggle on platform standards is underway.
 The two front-running solutions are Amazon Web Services compatible solutions, i.e. Amazon’s own offering or companies with application programming interface compatible offerings, and OpenStack, an open source project with a wide industry backing.
-Consequently, the choice of a cloud platform standard has implications on which tools are available and which alternative providers with the same technology are available.
+Consequently, the choice of a cloud platform standard has implications on which tools are available and which alternative providers with the same big data processing technologyies are available.

 Professional cloud storage needs to be highly available, highly durable, and has to scale from a few bytes to petabytes.
 Amazon’s S3 cloud storage and Microsoft Azure Blob Storage are the most prominent solutions in the space.
 They promise in the range of 99.9% monthly availability and 99.999999999% durability per year.
 This is less than an hour outage per month.
 The durability can be illustrated with an example.
 If a customer stores 10,000 objects he can expect to lose one object every 10,000,000 years on average.
 They sometime achieve this by storing data in multiple facilities with error checking and self-healing processes to detect and repair errors and device failures.
 This is completely transparent to the user and requires no actions or knowledge.